SAP/ui5-tooling/rfcs/0017-incremental-build.md

 Since executing a full build requires more time than the on-the-fly processing of resources currently implemented in the UI5 Tooling server, users shall be able to disable individual tasks that are not necessarily needed during development.
 This can be done using CLI parameters as well as ui5.yaml configuration.

+While a build is running, the server shall pause responding to incoming requests for the duration of the build.
+This is necessary to ensure that the server does not serve outdated resources.

+The server may implement "live-reload" functionality to inform client side code to refresh the page whenever changes have been detected and the build has finished.

 ## How we teach this

 This is a big change in the UI5 Tooling architecture and especially impacts the way the UI5 Tooling server works.
 By always building projects, developers might experience a slower startup time of the server.
 After modifying a file, it might also take longer until all processing is finished and the change is being served to the browser.